• Recipe Index

 1. Chicken thighs can also be used instead of chicken breasts.

-2. Make your own fajita seasoning if you don’t want to use the packaged one.
-Take 1/2 tsp each of chilli powder, smoked paprika, ground cumin, ground black pepper, onion powder, and garlic powder in a small bowl and mix them together.
+2. Make your own fajita seasoning if you don't want to use the packaged one.
+Take ½ teaspoon each of chilli powder, smoked paprika, ground cumin, ground black pepper, onion powder, and garlic powder in a small bowl and mix them together.

 3. For crispy fajitas that have charred outer edge and moist insides, follow these recipe tips - marinate the chicken for at least 30 minutes, use a cast iron skillet, make sure it is very hot before you add the chicken, and cut the meat into strips after cooking it.